-This lawsuit, brought under 42 U.S.C. § 1983 and the First and Fourth Amendments of the U.S. Constitution, challenges the excessive use of force and suppression of free speech by the City of Fredericksburg (“City”), the County of Stafford (“County”), and government and law enforcement officials in response to peaceful “Black Lives Matter” protests in summer 2020.
-The Firm represents ten individuals who peacefully protested to demand an end to the systemic racism and police brutality that have taken the lives of George Floyd, Breonna Taylor, and so many other Black Americans.
+This lawsuit, brought under 42 U.S.C. § 1983 and the First and Fourth Amendments of the U.S. Constitution, challenges the excessive use of force and suppression of free speech by the City of Fredericksburg (“City”) and County of Stafford (“County”) government and law enforcement officials in response to peaceful “Black Lives Matter” protests in summer 2020.
+The Firm represents nine individuals who peacefully protested to demand an end to the systemic racism and police brutality that have taken the lives of George Floyd, Breonna Taylor, and so many other Black Americans.

 Following the death on May 25, 2020, of George Floyd—an unarmed Black man who was killed by a police officer who kneeled on his neck as he repeatedly cried out, “I can’t breathe”—Black Lives Matter protests against racist police violence spread across the world, including in the small exurban town of Fredericksburg, Virginia.

-This lawsuit—filed in the U.S. District Court for the Eastern District of Virginia on February 4, 2021—seeks damages and declaratory relief for the constitutional injury, physical pain and injury, and emotional distress suffered by Plaintiffs.
+The firm filed a complaint in the U.S. District Court for the Eastern District of Virginia on February 4, 2021seeking damages and declaratory relief for the constitutional injury, physical pain and injury, and emotional distress suffered by Plaintiffs.
 Plaintiffs reached a confidential monetary settlement with the City of Fredericksburg and Stafford County law enforcement officers to resolve the case.

 Case Citation: Banks v.
 City of Fredericksburg, No. 3:21-cv-0065 (E.D.Va)